slow3586/DesktopFidget/README.md

 ##How to use:
 Check the notification icons area and find the program's icon; right click it and you will find the settings menu.

+During first run a .INI file will be created.
+All the changes to settings you make will be stored there.
+You can find the .INI file the executable's folder.
+Feel free to change it manually for advanced settings.

 Note that if you want to use random movements you will have to disable 'follow the mouse' function and the other way around.
 ####Mouse controls:
 Hold left mouse button: Move